Preparing Your Pet for

 First of all, if you're nervous about your pet's safety in surgery, please relax.

-Anesthetics, especially for shorter procedures on healthy pets for routine things like spaying, castrating, and minor wound repair, have become much safer in the last 5 years.
+Anesthetics, especially for shorter procedures on healthy pets for routine things like spaying, castrating, and minor wound repair, have become very safe in the last 10 years.

 But, to maximize the safety and comfort of your pet prior to surgery, here's a list, most of which we talk about in person when we schedule surgery.